We attended to over 200 rape survivors — Omejalile, activist

 On rape/defilement cases, we have handled over 200 cases in the last two years.

-Approximately 13- 22 maximum per month per state; at times it could be more because cases are underreported despite so much efforts we have put in.
+Approximately 13- 22 maximum per month per state; at times it could be more because cases are underreported despite so many efforts we have put in.

 How many rape cases have you witnessed?